-Looking for a baby hat knitting pattern?
-Here are 24 ideas.
+Pick up a range of knitting techniques using a baby hat knitting pattern.
 The list starts with basic shapes and borders before moving on to cuter designs inspired by all sorts of things around us.

 A baby hat or beanie is a quick knit.
 What makes them fun are the cute themes they are designed in.